rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/using-rspm-packages.md

 ### Configuring RSP 1.1 with RSPM for a single user

-Steps for configuring RStudio Server Pro 1.1 with RSPM for a single user using `.Rprofile`:
+Steps for configuring RStudio Workbench 1.1 with RSPM for a single user using `.Rprofile`:

 A sample `.Rprofile` file with two different package repositories: